globalworming/serenity-kotlin-junit-screenplay-starter/README.md

 ## Viewing the reports

-Both of the commands provided above will produce a Serenity test report in the `target/site/serenity` directory.
+Serenity test reports are in the `target/site/serenity` directory.
 Go take a look!

 # Need help?